jaydouzi/toxicology/README.md

 ```

 ##Current Dependencies
-The packages that will be installe with the above methods are currently limited to:
+The packages that will be installed with the above method are currently limited to:
 - electron ^1.4,15
 - material-components-web ^0.5.0